To Feel Like An Asshole, Just Walk Across Your Town.

 Happy Valley, the "better than normal" suburb because of its walkable design, ample trails, and ability to get most things done without getting into a car, is still car-centric.
 I have never seen more Teslas than on the streets and neighborhoods of this affluent middle-class suburb.
 While I appreciate the slightly better attributes of electric cars, they are still not planet savers.
 From a walker's perspective, they are quiet and save me from breathing noxious gases, but as writer Farhad Manjoo wrote in his New York Times column:

-"That problem isn’t just gas-fueled cars but car-fueled lives — a view of the world in which huge private automobiles are the default method of getting around.
+"The problem isn’t just gas-fueled cars but car-fueled lives — a view of the world in which huge private automobiles are the default method of getting around.
 In this way, EVs represent a very American answer to climate change: To deal with an expensive, dangerous, extremely resource-intensive machine that has helped bring about the planet's destruction, let’s all buy this new version, which runs on a different fuel."

 The suburb is bisected by Sunnyside Road, a four to six-lane "stroad" that I like to call Sunnyside Stroad.
 The most direct route from east to west involves following this street with its mind-numbing, lung-occluding, ear-splitting, incessant traffic flow.
+While Happy Valley is a "better than normal" suburb, it still suffers from a lack of direct routes for walking.

 Despite Portland's vaunted status as a biker super city, here, like many other places, bikers are protected from traffic streams by a painted white line and nothing more.
 As a biker, when faced with such things, I ride the sidewalk and don't give a dam what the laws are.
 The police have bigger things to worry about.
+Protected/separated bike/walking lanes instead of sidewalks would be an improvement.
+Many people are deterred from biking by the sheer issue of the danger of biking inches from cars going thirty miles an hour.
+It seems absurd, but it is the reality in most of America.

 Sometimes, the walk signal takes an interminably long time to come.
 If there is no traffic, in another form of rebellion similar to biking the sidewalk, I run across, again, thumbing my nose at an entire system that works against anything but driving an expensive projectile.